vikingdata/articles/databases/snowflake/techniques/realistic_data_generation.md

    * second arguement is second table
    * third argument is the name of the final table
    * fourth arguement is a random number of the amount of ids you want from the second table for each id of the first table.
 * Or you could make a variety of functions to join tables.
+* Now we can run dpt to create warehouse table examples.